Posted June 18, 2021 in Cycling Gear, Cycling by eriksbikeshop

-Knobby tires with lots of tread is what you see on mountain bikes.
+Knobby tires with lots of tread are what you see on mountain bikes.
 The gritty tread helps riders navigate bumpy, gravel tracks safely by providing more grip.

 Of course, when you’re considering tire tread, you’ll see a range available just like with tire widths.
 Do your research and keep going back to how you’ll be riding to find the tread right for you.

-Do you bike to work everyday or just take your bike out on the weekend for a casual ride?
-Are you grinding away on dirt singletrack a fews times a week or once a month?
+Do you bike to work every day or just take your bike out on the weekend for a casual ride?
+Are you grinding away on dirt singletrack a few times a week or once a month?
 Higher quality (and more expensive) tires will offer greater durability.
 If you ride a lot or ride hard often, spending a few extra dollars on your tires can be a worthwhile investment.

-Your extra dollars may be paying for features that will give you extra puncture-resistance allowing you to ride, ride, ride with less issues in the long run.
+Your extra dollars may be paying for features that will give you extra puncture resistance allowing you to ride, ride, ride with fewer issues in the long run.

 As the name implies, a tubeless tire is a setup without inner tubes.
 This is done by using tubeless-ready tires, a liquid sealant that makes the tires airtight, and special rim strips and valves to make the rims airtight.